FelixRDL/seeance/README.md

 - The certificates should be stored at `/etc/letsencrypt`
 - Now adapt the paths to the certs in `nginx-dev/default.conf` and `nginx-static/default.conf`
     - Fill in your domainname at the signed place for the keys ssl_certificate and ssl_certificate_key

-(Read a more detailed description here: https://phip1611.de/2020/02/programmierung-und-skripte/running-nginx-with-lets-encrypt-certificates-outside-of-the-container/)
+    - Fill in your domainname in the server_name fields (Read a more detailed description here: https://phip1611.de/2020/02/programmierung-und-skripte/running-nginx-with-lets-encrypt-certificates-outside-of-the-container/)